-This publication will aid Extension professionals and others who plan programs and events in accommodating and widely advertising accommodation availability for prospective attendees.
+This publication will help Extension professionals and others who plan programs and events accommodate and advertise accommodation availability for prospective attendees, particularly those with disabilities or who identify as disabled.
 We often add accommodation as an afterthought, placing additional burdens on populations already disadvantaged in comparison to their peers.
 Therefore, this guide aims to help professionals incorporate accommodation from the beginning of planning.
-This is one of several documents in a series Getting Engaged (https://edis.ifas.ufl.edu/topic_series_getting_engaged), which aims to help researchers and others interested in public engagement.
+This is one of several documents in a series Getting Engaged (https://edis.ifas.ufl.edu/entity/topic/series_getting_engaged), designed to help researchers and others interested in public engagement.

-As event planners, we may overlook people with diverse physical or mental abilities or chronic illnesses, even if the programs and events are accessible to a wide variety of audiences.
+As event planners, we may overlook people with physical or mental disabilities, including chronic illnesses, even if the programs and events are accessible to a wide variety of audiences.
 This oversight may be especially frequent in the case of people with hidden conditions who may appear healthy.
-As an equal opportunity institution, the University of Florida offers a Disability Resource Center that aims to help students in courses who need various accommodations due to physical capabilities, learning styles, and chronic illness succeed in their academic careers.
+As an equal opportunity institution, the University of Florida offers a Disability Resource Center, https://disability.ufl.edu/, that helps students in courses who need various accommodations because of a wide range of disabilities succeed in their academic careers.
 These resources offer faculty and students best practice guidelines for negotiating needs.
 While these are a good set of resources to begin program planning with, they may not directly apply to other programs hosted by the University, including Extension programs and other public events.

 Why is it a problem not to provide or advertise accommodations?

 "By failing to provide access information, organizers are implicitly communicating to disabled and chronically ill [people] that they haven't thought about access issues relating to the organization of their [event], and further, that they don't really think about disabled or chronically ill [people] as being part of the ... community likely to attend" (PhDisabled, 2014).